Regional Center Respite Hearing Packet

 Some regional centers have filed motions to dismiss a case.
 A motion to dismiss asks the ALJ not to allow the hearing because you do not have a right to a fair hearing.
 This kind of motion is rare.
 It is also contrary to the law, which guarantees your right to a fair hearing.
 The exception is when there is no factual issue, for example, if the law said that no one is ever eligible for a certain service anymore, regardless of their needs.

 The last step in the appeal process is the fair hearing.
-It takes place within 50 days of your fair hearing request unless you or the regional center ask for a continuance (postponement) for good cause.
-You and the regional center must send each other your evidence and a list of witnesses 5 calendar days before your fair hearing.
+It takes place within 50 days of your fair hearing request unless you or the regional center ask for a continuance (more time).
 The fair hearing is held before an Administrative Law Judge (ALJ) from the Office of Administrative Hearings (OAH).
 At the fair hearing, the regional center has to present its case first.
 The ALJ will issue a written decision about 10 days after the fair hearing.

 Either you or the regional center may ask OAH for a continuance of the mediation or fair hearing date.
-You must have “good cause” for OAH to grant your request.
+You do not need to have a good reason to ask for a continuance the first time you request one.
+But for any additional request, you must have “good cause” for OAH to grant your request.
 “Good cause” means a good reason.
 A “good cause” might be that an important witness is not available on the fair hearing date, an illness, emergency, or the death of a close relative.

-The form has a space where you need to explain the reason you need to continue the fair hearing.
+The form has a space where you need to explain the reason you need to continue the fair hearing if it is not your first request.
 You may also attach any documents that support your need for a continuance.

 The form tells you to call the regional center representative and ask if he or she will agree to continue the fair hearing.
 In the space provided on the form, write the name and phone number of the regional center person to whom you spoke.
 Indicate on the form whether the person has agreed to or opposed the continuance.